mkenworthy/mkenworthy/README.md

-- 👋 Hi, I’m @mkenworthy
+- 👋 Hi, I’m @mkenworthy, an associate astronomer of astrophysics at Leiden Observatory here in the Netherlands.
 - 👀 I’m interested in astronomy, including direct imaging of exoplanets and exoring systems.